 🔥 Use Hotjar:

-Read more: check out this complete guide to website redesign that focuses on the research process to follow when combining data from Hotjar and Google Analytics, and this 3-step checklist you can use when launching changes to your website: it will help you stay on top of major issues and deploy fixes in real time.
+Read more: check out this complete guide to website redesign that focuses on the research process to follow when combining data from Hotjar and Google Analytics—don't miss the expert website redesign tips!
+You can also use this 3-step checklist when launching changes to your website: it will help you stay on top of major issues and deploy fixes in real time.

 #3 When you want to improve your customers’ experience